biapy.data.post_processing.post_processing

 • seed_morph_radius (List of ints, optional) – List of ints to determine the radius of the erosion or dilation for instance seeds.

-• erode_and_dilate_foreground (bool, optional) – To erode and dilate the foreground mask before using marker controlled watershed.
+• erode_and_dilate_growth_mask (bool, optional) – To erode and dilate the growth mask before using marker controlled watershed.
 The idea is to remove the small holes that may be produced so the instances grow without them.

-• fore_erosion_radius (int, optional) – Radius to erode the foreground mask.
+• fore_erosion_radius (int, optional) – Radius to erode the growth mask.

-• fore_dilation_radius (int, optional) – Radius to dilate the foreground mask.
+• fore_dilation_radius (int, optional) – Radius to dilate the growth mask.

 • watershed_by_2d_slices (bool, optional) – Whether to apply or not the watershed to create instances slice by slice in a 3D problem.
 This can solve instances invading others if the objects in Z axis overlap too much.